 “Contemporary Chinese Immigration to Italy: Encounters and Representations,” University Seminar, Studies in Modern Italy, Columbia University, 2013.

-“Migration and Culture: Mobility between Contemporary China and Italy via USA” (Under contract with University of Toronto Press in 2020).
+“Migration and Material Culture: Mobility between China and Italy via America, 1980s-2010s” (Under contract with University of Toronto Press in 2020).

 Migration and the Media: Debating Chinese Migration to Italy, 1992-2012 (University of Toronto Press, 2019).

-Reviewed by The China Quarterly, Journal of Italian Cinema and Media Studies, Forum Italicum, LEA: Lingue e Letterature d’Oriente e d’Occidente.
+Reviewed by Journal of Asian Studies, The China Quarterly, Journal of Italian Cinema and Media Studies, Forum Italicum, LEA: Lingue e Letterature d’Oriente e d’Occidente.